 - The breakout configurable ports are ports 97-108. - You cannot configure the speed for each breakout port.
-Each breakout port is in auto mode. - The fabric interconnect is rebooted after you configure the breakout mode for any of the supported fabric interconnect ports (1/97 to 1/108). - Breakout ports are not supported as destinations for traffic monitoring. - Ports 97-108 can be configured as uplink, appliance, and FCoE storage ports.
-They cannot be configured as server ports.
+Each breakout port is in auto mode. - Breakout ports are not supported as destinations for traffic monitoring. - Ports 97-108 can be configured as uplink, appliance, server(using FEX), and FCoE storage ports.